mattermost/mattermost-test-management/data/test-cases/mobile-v2/mobile-draft/4-rescheduling-message.md

 Positive Scenarios

-### Scenario 1: Verify the "Reschedule" action allows selecting a new time.
+### Scenario 1: Verify the "Reschedule" action allows selecting a new date and time.

+1. Open the message options and select "Reschedule".
+2. Choose a new date from the date picker.
+3. Select a new time from the time picker.
+4. Confirm the rescheduling action.
+5. Verify that the message displays the newly selected date and time.

 **Step 2**